F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 Does CFE support IPv6?
 ``````````````````````
-- IPv6 route failover is currently supported for AWS only.
-To see an example confguration for AWS that enables IPv6 route failover, see :ref:`example-declarations`.
+- IPv6 route failover is currently supported for AWS and Azure only.
+To see an example configuration for AWS that enables IPv6 route failover, see :ref:`example-declarations`.
 - IPv6 IP address failover (for addresses in traffic-groups like VIPS, SNATS, and NATs) is not yet supported for any clouds.